On the mod-$\ell$ homology of the classifying space for commutativity: Mod- homology of

 Let $\ZZ_\ell$ denote the additive group of $\ell$-adic integers.
 This group has the profinite topology.
 Given a Lie group $G$ we can consider the set of continuous homomorphisms $\Hom(\ZZ_\ell,G)$ in the category of topological groups.

 \Lem{ Let $G$ be a Lie group or a discrete group.
 Then there is a natural bijection

 for all $n\geq 0$. } \Proof{This statement holds for any profinite group, and follows from the fact that Lie groups do not contain ``small subgroups".
 There is a neighbourhood $U$ of the identity of $G$ so that the only subgroup contained in it is the trivial subgroup.
 It suffices to focus on $n=1$.
-Given a continuous homomorphism $f:\ZZ_\ell\to G$ the preimege $f^{-1}(U)$ has to be contained in the kernel.
+Let $f:\ZZ_\ell\to G$ be a continuous homomorphism.
+The preimage $f^{-1}(U)$ is an open set and thus contains an open subgroup $V$.
+By the assumption on $U$ the subgroup $V$ is contained in the kernel of $f$.
 This implies that the kernel is open.
 By compactness of the profinite group the image of $f$ is finite.
-Therefore $f$ factors through of the quotients $\ZZ/\ell^k$.
+Therefore $f$ factors through one of the quotients $\ZZ/\ell^k$.

 The case when $G$ is discrete also follows easily from the compactness of $\ZZ_\ell$ }

 \Def{\rm{ Let $\Hom((\ZZ_\ell)^n,G)$ denote the set of continuous homomorphisms with the topology induced from the colimit of the spaces $\Hom((\ZZ/\ell^k)^n,G)$ over $k$.
 We denote by $B(\ZZ_\ell,G)$ the geometric realization of the simplicial space $\Hom(\ZZ_\ell^\dt,G)$. } }